Staub Cocotte (Enameled Dutch Oven)

 |---|---|---|

-A French enameled cast iron cocotte.
+A French enameled cast iron cocotte, sold in a range of sizes and colors.
 The enamel is a glass surface fused to the iron, so there is no seasoning to maintain and no coating to wear off into food.
-Its defining plastic-free advantage over Le Creuset's default is the metal lid knob - no phenolic plastic to swap out.
+The matte-black interior enamel is designed for browning and long braises, and it goes from stovetop to oven.

 Pros